NavaneeshGangala/xlearn_doc/install/install_windows.rst

 For now, xLearn can support Windows.
 This page gives instructions on how to build and install the xLearn from source code on Windows.
 Before starting,  make sure that your Windows has already installed  ``Visual Studio 2017`` and ``CMake``.

+***If you are sure with VS2017, CMake installation and their path configurations then go for One-Button Building below

 Install Visual Studio 2017
 ^^^^^^^^^^^^^^^^^^^^^^^^